sigmasoldi3r/charon-lang/readme.md

 ```

 Among others (To be documented).

-See [samples/sample.crn](samples/sample.crn) for a full example of code, where
-all features are thrown into a single script.

 More notes: import does not read any symbol from the module (Nor does export
 the module any).
 This means that purity checks between library calls are faked